Admissions

 Admission to the School of Health Professions is contingent upon acceptance to one of the programs.
-Each program has specific prerequisite course requirements to graduate with a Certificate or Bachelor of Science Degree.
-Students seeking a baccalaureate degree from the School of Health Professions must complete a minimum of 130 semester credit hours of which 42 general education "core" semester credit hours must be transferred to the School of Health Professions from an accredited college or university with acceptable transferability of credit.
+Each program has specific prerequisite course requirements for graduation.
+Students seeking a baccalaureate degree from the School of Health Professions must complete a minimum of 120 semester credit hours (SCH) of which 42 general education “core” SCH must be transferred to the School of Health Professions from an accredited college or university with acceptable transferability of credit.

-Admission criteria includes previous grade point average, personal references, and personal interviews.
+Admission criteria include previous grade point average (GPA), professional references, essay and personal interviews.
+(Note: Histotechnology and Health Care DDA programs do not require an interview).
 Admission is competitive.
 Achieving the minimum criteria does not guarantee admission into the School of Health Professions.

 Texas Core Curriculum Requirements